miohtama/sane_plone_addon_template/README.rst

 Prerequisites
 ---------------

-* Working UNIX environment (e.g. Cygwin for Windows should be fine)
+* Working UNIX environment (Cygwin for Windows should be fine)

 * Basic command-line usage knowledge